sryu81/u-boot-xlnx/README.md

    sf write ${envaddr} 0x120000 ${ubootenvsize}; \
    echo "QSPI programming completed.. "
 ```
-__NOTE 1__ : This script will move the existing PSC parameters in the Flash memory from 0x10000 to 0xB10000.
-You need to adjust the offset in the PSC software side together.
-Refer to `qspi_flash.h` of [git.als.lbl.gov/alsu/nsls2/psc](https://git.als.lbl.gov/alsu/nsls2/psc)
+__NOTE 1__ : This script will move the existing PSC parameters in the Flash memory from the address of 0x10000 to 0xB10000.
+This requires you to adjust the Flash memory offset in the PSC software together.
+Refer to `qspi_flash.h` and `qspi_flash.c` of [git.als.lbl.gov/alsu/nsls2/psc](https://git.als.lbl.gov/alsu/nsls2/psc)

 Now create `uboot.env`